 - The subject matter affects the rights of those likely to come into contact with the judicial system

 The State Bar of Arizona identified issues of greatest importance to the legal community in its Strategic Priorities 2015-2019.
-Among those issues are competency, ethics, professionalism and the administration of justice.
+Among those issues are the administration of and access to justice, competency, ethics, professionalism and organizational excellence.

 Challenges to these themes have resurfaced many times during the State Bar's history.
 When the need arises, task forces are charged with researching how other bar associations across the country are dealing with similar concerns.